-There are four "drug payment stages" for your prescription drug coverage under UnitedHealthcare® Group Medicare Advantage (HMO).
+There are four "drug payment stages" for your prescription drug coverage under UnitedHealthcare Group Medicare Advantage HMO offered by the ASRS.
 How much you pay depends on what stage you are in when you get a prescription filled or refilled.
 Details of each stage are in Sections 4 through 7 of this chapter.
 The stages are: